khawkins98/all-the-stations/team.md

  				<img src="/static/images/vicki.jpg" class="img-rounded">
  			</div>
  			<h3>Vicki Pipe</h3>
- 			<p>Vicki is a museum education professional by trade, but also an artist and improviser and often finds these three things join together nicely.
-She has presented in <a href="http://londonist.com/category/videos">videos for Londonist</a> and on Geoff’s YouTube channel on a range of topics from <a href="https://youtu.be/hsWO_BM20rw">history</a> to <a href="https://youtu.be/HO1R8PD-2KI">Harry Potter</a>.
-Her interest in railways lays with the stories of people, social change and how the railways impact on our sense of space and surroundings.
-If asked what her favourite train stock was, she'd likely say 'Hogwarts Express'.</p>
+ 			<p>Vicki is a presenter and voiceover artist for YouTube, TV, and Radio.
+Co-creator of All The Stations, author of The Railway Adventures and Improviser with LadyProv.</p>

+<p>When not making videos, or travelling on trains Vicki works in museum education (currently at London Transport Museum) developing learning programmes for adults, families and young people.
+She has trained and managed teams and collaborated with artists and communities from around the world.</p>

+<p>Vicki’s curiosity in railways lays with the stories of social change and how public transport has altered our sense of space and surroundings.</p>

+<p>If asked what her favourite train stock is, she’ll likely say ‘Hogwarts Express’.</p>
  		</div>
  	</div>
  </div>